malramsay64/phd-thesis/03_Dynamics/introduction.md

 ### Introduction to Glasses

-A glass is a disordered state of matter, just like a liquid, which has a viscosity of \SI{e13}{\poise}.
+A glass is a disordered state of matter, like a liquid, which has a viscosity greater than \SI{e13}{\poise}.
 The temperature at which the viscosity reaches this value is known as the glass transition temperature, denoted $T_g$.
 When running computer simulations,